House & Garden Fund

 In 2017 donations contributed towards help in the vegetable garden and buying vegetable seed.
 They also funded the re-thatching of the wood store, the replacement of the oast cowls and repairs to Exotic Garden hovel whilst a project continues to restore the cold frames in the nursery.
 The Trust was fortunate in securing Heritage Lottery Funding and two private donations towards a biodiversity audit of the estate which will continue until 2019.
 In addition, fundraising enabled 19 acres of scenic parkland to be purchased linking Great Dixter with its woods on the northern edge of the site.

 In the house donors helped with the conservation of a Lloyd family portrait and a floral wall hanging as well as a survey to advise on historic paintwork.

-Information on projects for 2018 will be available shortly.
-In the meantime if you would like to donate to this area of activity at Great Dixter please contact Linda Jones (see below).
+If you would like to donate to this area of activity at Great Dixter please contact Linda Jones (see below).

 To donate to the House & Garden Fund, please click the button below:

 Tel: +44 (0) 1797 254048